-Goodwill amounting to P84.5 million as of December 31, 2013 and 2012, represents the excess of acquisition cost over the Group's share in the fair value of identifiable net assets of the acquired subsidiaries at the date of the acquisition.
-In 2012, the Parent Company assessed that the goodwill pertaining with PGMI is impaired, hence, impairment loss amounting to P1.3 million was recognized and is presented as part of Others under Other Income (Charges) account in the 2012 consolidated statement of comprehensive income.
+Goodwill amounting to P84.5 million and P84.5 million as of March 31, 2014 and December 31, 2013 respectively, represents the excess of acquisition cost over the Group's share in the fair value of identifiable net assets of the acquired subsidiaries at the date of the acquisition and arises from the expected business synergy and economies of scale of the entities combined.
+In 2012, the Parent Company assessed that the goodwill pertaining with PPMI is impaired, hence, impairment loss amounting to

+P1.3 million was recognized and is presented as part of Finance Costs under Other Income (Charges) account in the 2012 consolidated statement of comprehensive income.
+The increase in the balance of the Goodwill during 2011 pertains to the acquisition of SPTT.
+The movements of the account are as follows: